mmbman/Katagiri/1983-06-01-Blue-Cliff-Record-Case-45-Talk-2.md

 > ...
 The pure wind of unburdening—to whom should it be imparted?

-“The pure wind of unburdening” means the seven pound shirt is universal life, creative life.
+“The pure wind of unburdening”: The seven pound shirt is universal life, creative life.
 That is pretty difficult to teach you, to give you as something particular.
-It’s pretty difficult, but it’s really individual this teacher’s heart, this teacher’s daily life.
+It’s pretty difficult, but it’s really this teacher’s heart, this teacher’s daily life.
 So always that is just like a pure wind of unburdening.
-It’s really just like breathing, a cool breath in summer, always.
+It’s really just like a cool [breeze] in summer.

 “To whom should it be imparted”: To whom should I give it?
 How should I give it?
-Well, you should have eyes, to be ready to give it.
-At any time.
-It is [...]
-It is living there.
-That is his life.
-So if you have eyes to see, you can live, you can do it.
-So that’s why here it says, “the pure wind of unburdening.”
+Well, you should have eyes, to be ready to get it.
+At any time, show it.
+It is living there; that is his life.
+So if you have eyes to see, you can see it.

-(Returning to the commentary:)
+So that’s why it says here, (returning to the commentary:)

 > “The pure wind of unburdening—to whom should it be imparted?”
-This refers to Chao Chou teaching his assembly, saying, “If you’re coming north I’ll load up for you.
-If you’re coming south I’ll unload for you.
-Even if you’re coming from Hsueh Feng or Yun Chu, you’re still a fellow carrying a board.
+This refers to Chao Chou teaching his assembly, saying, “If you are coming north I will load up for you.
+If you are coming south I will unload for you.
+Even if you are coming from Hsueh Feng or Yun Chu, you are still a fellow carrying a board.

-So, I told you before, “the pure wind of unburdening” means freedom.
-Freedom in one’s life.
+So, I told you before, “the pure wind of unburdening” means freedom, freedom in one’s life.
 That is just a cool breeze passing through the horse pasture.
-And then let the grasses shake a little bit.
-And then when the wind has passed through, the grasses return to the normal way, refreshed.
-So constantly going, and passing, giving a cool feeling, to the grasses, to the insects, to the human beings.
+And then the grasses shake a little bit, and when the wind has passed through, the grasses return to the normal way, refreshed.
+So constantly going and passing, giving a cool feeling to the grasses, to the insects, to the human beings.

-And then, that is there is no direction from where it comes.
+And then, there is no particular direction from where it comes.
 We don’t know from where.
-But, it’s here.
-It’s in your heart; in this teacher’s heart, anyway.
+But, it’s there.
+It’s in your heart.
+In this teacher’s heart, anyway.
 So it’s coming up everywhere, whatever he does.

 So that’s why this says, “Even if you’re coming from Hsueh Feng or Yun Chu...”
-If you say “I am coming,” and that freedom comes from the one, or truth, or from practice, or from the teaching – you are *tampankan*.
-You are a guy carrying the one board.
+If you say “I am coming,” and that freedom comes from the one, or truth, or from practice, or from the teaching – you are *tampankan*, you are a guy carrying the board.
 Because your brain becomes very soft.
-Not enough going to the depth of the ocean.
-Because there is no particular direction; that’s pretty hard to ... how to deepen, going to the depth of the ocean.
-Because no direction.
+Not enough going to the depth of the ocean. [...]
+It’s pretty hard to [know] how to deepen, [how to] go to the depth of the ocean, because there is no particular direction.
 But it’s really fact.

-So in Buddhism, it’s very difficult to say Buddhism is mysticism.
-Mysticism coming from understanding something with your sense, where all sentient beings return to, and then you can get it.
-At that time, you don’t know what it is, because your brain doesn’t reach it.
-And then all you have to do is, just to believe.
+So it’s very difficult to say Buddhism is mysticism.
+Mysticism [is] coming from understanding something with your sense, where all sentient beings return to, and then you can get it.
+At that time, you don’t know what it is, because your brain doesn’t reach it, a nd then all you have to do is just to believe.
 And then we say, “That is mysticism.”
 But it’s not mysticism.

 If you see this flower, the life of the flower is really mysticism, because you cannot see how to reach this *real* pink color.
 But the problem is, only *your* brain doesn’t [...], that’s all.
 But the life of pink color is exactly here.
 No problem; it’s here.
 So no mysticism, nothing.
 It’s very clear.
 And then through this life of pink color, you can understand the life of you, exactly the same as this life of pink color.
 So how can you create a gap between you and this flower?
 There is no gap; because you can learn from this flower.